-During evaluation, the network was tested by pairing each target words with either the set of referents observed during training (Train Accuracy) presented alongside two other foil referents observed during training.
-Second, the networks were also evaluated using the held out set of the two other referents for each category (Generalization Accuracy), presented alongside two other novel foil referents from other categories.
+referents observed during training (train accuracy) presented alongside two other foil referents observed during training.
+Second, the networks were also evaluated using the held out set of the two other referents for each category (generalization accuracy), presented alongside two other novel foil referents from other categories, which controlled for the familiarity of observed referents.

-Results.
-A summary of the results are shown in Figure 10.
-Both the Scene-Caption and the Object-Word Networks exhibit high accuracy on the evaluation trials, regardless of whether familiar or novel exemplars of a category were evaluated, with slightly higher accuracy in the Scene-Caption Network.
-The networks were able to generalize existing learned word-referent mappings to novel exemplars not seen during the training process, utilizing the fact that the image encoder maps novel visual referents in the embedding space close to the embedding of the original referent, such that the resulting similarity to its corresponding word embedding remains high relative to referents from other categories.
-This result highlights a strength of distributed representations compared to purely symbolic models of cross-situational word learning, allowing this form of exemplar generalization to emerge automatically as a byproduct after training without requiring any additional components.
+Results: A summary of the results is shown in Fig. 10.
+Both the scene-caption and the object-word networks exhibit high accuracy on the evaluation trials, regardless of whether familiar or novel exemplars of a category were evaluated, with slightly higher accuracy in the scene-caption network.
+The networks were able to generalize existing learned word-referent mappings to novel exemplars not seen during the training process, utilizing the fact that the image encoder can map novel (but similar looking) visual referents in the embedding space close to the embedding of the original referent, retaining a high similarity score to the corresponding word embedding that was paired with the original referent.
+This result highlights a strength of distributed representations compared to purely symbolic models of cross-situational word learning, and that it automatically emerges as a by-product after training.

-3.7 Experiment 7: Learning Multimodal Representations without Pre-training
+3.7.
+Experiment 7: Learning multimodal representations without pre-training

-In all of the previous simulations, we relied on a pre-trained convolutional neural network (CNN) for the image encoder.
+In all of the previous simulations, we relied on a pre-trained CNN for the image encoder.
 The visual representations were learned from another dataset and fixed throughout training, allowing the networks to focus on acquiring the word-referent mappings.
 In this final simulation, we train convolutional networks from scratch to explore whether useful visual representations can be acquired solely through the process of cross-situational learning.
-Answering this question in the affirmative would provide evidence that the methods here need not rely on features from fully-supervised training; instead, it would provide a proof of concept for how these networks could account for learning in larger-scale, more naturalistic settings such as those experienced by children during development.
+Answering this question in the affirmative would provide evidence that the methods here need not rely on pre-trained features obtained from fully supervised training (like all of the previous simulations); instead, it would provide a proof of concept for how these networks could account for learning at larger scale, more naturalistic settings such as those experienced by children during development.
 We also study, as in Experiment 6, how these networks generalize to novel exemplars of a category.
-The next two parts of this section describe the dataset used to train this network, followed by how the network architecture and training process were adapted for these simulations.
+The next two parts of this section describe the dataset used to train this network, followed by how the network architecture and training process was adapted for these simulations.

-Dataset.
-A much larger dataset than the NOUN database is needed to train a CNN from scratch.
-For these simulations, we used MNIST (LeCun, 1998), a standard machine learning dataset, consisting of 60,000 training examples and 10,000 test examples of 28x28px handwritten digits from 0 to 9.
+Dataset: A much larger dataset than the NOUN database is needed to train a CNN from scratch.
+For these simulations, we used MNIST (LeCun, 1998), a standard machine learning dataset, consisting of 60,000 training examples and 10,000 test examples of $28 \times 28$ px handwritten digits from 0 to 9.
 Based on these images, we created our own Multi-MNIST training and evaluation sets.
 The training sets were generated by randomly sampling a certain number of digits per scene from the original MNIST training set.
-The number of digits per scene was either 2, 3 or 4, similar to the earlier referential ambiguity simulations in Experiment 1.
+The number of digits per scene was either 2, 3, or 4, similar to the referential ambiguity simulations from Experiment 1.
 We also generated a matching caption specifying the digit labels (in a permuted order).
-We varied the total number of exemplars presented during training-using either 480, 1,920, 4,800, 19,200 or 48,000 digit exemplars-thus, the total number of exemplars presented was controlled regardless of how many digits were shown per scene.
+We varied the total number of exemplars presented during training-using either 480, 1,920, 4,800, 19,200, or 48,000 digit exemplars-thus, the total number of exemplars presented was controlled regardless of how many digits were shown per scene.